-During my 3 years at DSW I worked on various UX projects and gained a lot of experience.
+Over 3 years I worked on various UX projects for DSW and gained a lot of experience.
 A few of my favorite projects were: redesigned homepage, a Facebook page for LUXE810, a splash page for Miranda Lambert, a Facebook page for National Shoe Lover Day, adding a PayPal feature, adding a wish list feature, and DSW Inc redesign.

 DSW wanted to incorporate PayPal into their checkout process for guests, members, PayPal users, and non PayPal users.
 Since I was already very familiar with PayPal because it was my favorite digital payment option at the time, I started by looking at other ecommerce websites that already used PayPal.